How to get home in time even when the airline cancels your flight (Ticketing agents won’t tell you this!)

 While waiting in the airport for my flight home to Dayton after a recent trip, the gate agent announced a cancellation due to fog.
 Yeah.

 I’m normally not put out by trip delays.
-I have cards like the Chase Sapphire Preferred Card and Citi Prestige Card that cover me for lots of things that could go awry (baggage delay, flight delay, flight cancellation, etc.).
+I have the Chase Sapphire Preferred® Card that covers me for lots of things that could go awry (baggage delay, flight delay, flight cancellation, etc.).
 Sometimes I arrive at my gate hoping to get bumped so I can receive a travel voucher for later.

 However, I REAAALLY needed to be home the next day.
 With a little travel logic, I was able to arrive home ~11 hours before everyone else on my canceled flight.

-There’s a process anyone can follow to prevent a late return.
-Here’s what I do!
+Here are a number of tips anyone can follow to prevent a late return:

 There are several reasons for not parking your car at the airport.